Series / Special Unit 2

 - They Walk Among Us: Links are everywhere; a sphinx sat in front of a college because others thought it was a statue.

-- Vitriolic Best Buds: Nick and Carl
+- Vitriolic Best Buds: Nick and Carl have this sort of relationship.

 - Weirdness Censor: Kate was recruited because she didn't have one.
-Everyone else either doesn't see the links or convinces themselves they didn't.
+Everyone else either doesn't see the Links or convinces themselves they didn't.
 One guy was abducted by a mummy and told everyone it was some guy in bandages.

 - Weirdness Magnet: Kate is shown or stated to have had encounters with monsters since childhood.
 It is implied that all members of SU2 have had similar experiences.